ahhyoushh/FileSense/README.md

 1. Use the dateset with category labels for the data, make a script to general folder labels until the similarity crosses a certain threshold for all files in the train dataset.
 In this way the description and folders_labels.json would be most optimised.
 2. After the last update with gemini, make the model return the revised prompt and use the revised prompt so that the prompt self optimises.
 3. Setup RL: let the user upload logs that include text from the file and folder label given.
+4. explain why i used Sentence transformers rather than just using a tezt classifier